 Even compared to the limited data reported annually in Oregon and Washington the annual reports are sparse and uninformative.

-For 2018 records of the lethal substance actually being dispensed were lodged for 86 (68.8%) of these cases.
-It is not known whether the prescription was not dispensed in the other 39 cases or if the mandatory paperwork was simply not lodged.
+It is not known whether the prescription was not dispensed in the other 43 cases or if the mandatory paperwork was simply not lodged.

-Death certificates for 104 of the 125 people were received.
-However, as the death certificates, by law, only record the underlying illness and make no mention of whether or not death was caused by ingesting a lethal substance, it remains unknown as to how many of these 104 people actually took the lethal substance.
+Death certificates for 156 people for whom a lethal prescription had been written were received.
+However, as the death certificates, by law, only record the underlying illness and make no mention of whether death was caused by ingesting a lethal substance, it remains unknown how many of these 156 people actually died from the lethal substance or even collected it.

-The youngest person who has been prescribed a lethal substance was reported as aged in “the early 30s”.
+The youngest person who has been prescribed a lethal substance was reported as aged in “upper 20s”.

-There is no requirement (or even any process) for reporting complications for people from taking the lethal substance despite the fact that the mandated written declaration under the law requires a person to acknowledge “although most deaths occur within three hours, my death may take longer”.
+There is no requirement (or even any process) for reporting complications for people from taking the lethal substance despite the mandated written declaration under the law requiring a person to acknowledge “although most deaths occur within three hours, my death may take longer”.
 The record length of time from ingestion to death reported from Oregon is 104 hours (4 days 8 hours).

-Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 1 out of 69 (1.4%) people was reported for 2017 as having been so referred.
-There were no referrals in 2018.
+Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 5 out of 554 (0.9%) of those people for whom a lethal prescription was written (2017-2020) were first referred for an assessment.

-Although eligibility is supposedly limited to a “terminally-ill individual with a prognosis of six months or less to live” in 2018 the maximum duration of time between the date of prescription and date of death was “nearly eight months”.
+Although eligibility is supposedly limited to a “terminally-ill individual with a prognosis of six months or less to live” the maximum duration of time between the date of prescription and date of death was “approximately 11 months”.

 Significant non-compliance by physicians